As a web designer, you are probably already aware that UI/UX designers are currently amongst the most in-demand professionals in the market.

-The skills you have acquired as a web developer can be a great asset for your new career.
-Fortunately, there are many overlaps between web developing and UX design.
+The skills you have acquired as a web developer can be a great asset to your new career.
+Fortunately, there are many overlaps between web development and UX design.
 Most web developers have already worked front-end development and visual designs of websites.
 Some, even, worked user research and testing, so it shouldn’t be that hard to catch up.

 This doesn’t mean you’re obliged to get a formal education.
-In fact, you don’t need a degree to land a UI/UX designer position.
+You don’t need a degree to land a UI/UX designer position.
 However, this also does not mean that the knowledge will fall from the sky straight into your head.
-Some professionals suggest that you need 10.000 hours of learning UX techniques, but this is obviously going to vary from one individual to another.
+Some professionals suggest that you need 10.000 hours of learning UX techniques, but this is going to vary from one individual to another.

-Here are some things you will need to master:
+Here are some things you need to master:

 - Human-centered design and basic design approaches.